bryandcoulter/jason-ropp-js-iobp/README.md

         $ yarn start

-    To build the app (Not currently functional):

-        $ yarn run build

     To see a list of available scripts [or a single script]:

         $ yarn run help [filter scripts]